-Some states don't recognize vehicular homicide as its own specific crime, but Texas is one of the states that upholds this specific offense, In the state of Texas, a person who is convicted of vehicular homicide faces between 2 to 20 years in prison.
+Some states don’t recognize vehicular homicide as its own specific crime, but Texas is one of the states that will uphold this specific offense.
+In the state of Texas, a person who is convicted of vehicular homicide faces between 2 to 20 years in prison.
 Vehicular homicide is the act of killing another victim in a crash that was partially due to drunk driving.

-Specifically in Texas, vehicular homicide is referred to as intoxication manslaughter.
-This is normally a second degree felony, and will result in at least a mandatory two years of prison time.
-Individuals can serve a sentence up to 20 years for this singular crime, but cannot sever more than that.
+Specifically in Texas, vehicular homicide is also referred to as intoxication manslaughter.
+This is normally a second-degree felony and will result in at least a mandatory two years of prison time.
+Individuals can serve a sentence of up to 20 years for this singular crime, but cannot sever more than that.
 Also, Texas has a $10,000 maximum for fines associated with intoxication manslaughter.

-Attorney Martinez is a Former U.S Chief Prosecutor, so he understands both sides of DWI law.
+Criminal Defense Attorney Herman Martinez is a Former U.S Chief Prosecutor, so he understands both sides of DWI law.
 If you have been arrested, he can use his intimate knowledge of both sides of the justice system to advocate for your innocence or the dismissal of your case.
-Attorney Martinez will do all that he can to reduce your charges or eliminate your possible sentences, so partner with the lawyers at this firm today!
+Herman Martinez will do all that he can to reduce your charges or eliminate your possible sentences, so partner with the lawyers at this firm today!